-Information exchange processed through EU CSW-CERTEX
+Information exchange processed through EU CSW-CERTEX and its use

-- 1. For each of the Union non-customs formalities listed in the Annex, EU CSW-CERTEX shall enable information to be exchanged between the national single window environments for customs and the relevant Union non-customs systems for the following purposes: - (a) making available in accordance with Article 188 of Regulation (EU) No 952/2013 the relevant data-to customs authorities to perform the necessary automated verification of those formalities in accordance with Article 6 of Regulation (EU) No 952/2013; - (b) making available the relevant data to partner competent authorities to perform the quantity management of authorised goods in Union non-customs systems based on the goods declared to customs authorities and released by those authorities.
+- 1. For each of the Union non-customs formalities listed in the Annex, EU CSW-CERTEX shall allow information to be exchanged between the national single window environments for customs and the relevant Union non-customs systems for the following purposes: - (a) making available in accordance with Article 6 of Regulation (EU) No 952/2013 in accordance with Article 188 of Regulation (EU) No 952/2013 the relevant data to customs authorities to perform the necessary automated verification of those formalities in accordance with Article 6188 of Regulation (EU) No 952/2013; - (b) making available the relevant data to partner competent authorities to perform the quantity management of authorised goods in Union non-customs systems based on the goods declared to customs authorities and released by those authorities; - (c) facilitating and supporting the integration of procedures between customs authorities and partner competent authorities for a fully automated fulfilment of formalities required to place the goods under a customs procedure or re-export or temporary storage and the cooperation concerning the coordination of controls in accordance with Article 47(1) of Regulation (EU) No 952/2013; - (d) permitting any other automated data transfer between customs authorities and the relevant partner competent authorities required by Union legislation establishing Union non-customs formalities. - 2.
+For each of the Union non-customs formalities listed in the Annex, EU CSW-CERTEX shall provide for the following: - (a) aligning customs and non-customs terminology where possible, and identifying the customs procedure or re-export or temporary storage for which the supporting document can be used based on the administrative decision of the partner competent authority indicated in the supporting document;

-- 2. For each of the Union non-customs formalities listed in the Annex, EU CSW-CERTEX may enable information to be exchanged between the national single window environments for customs and the relevant Union non-customs systems for the following purposes: - (ea) facilitating and supporting the integration of procedures between customs authorities and partner competent authorities for a fully automated fulfilment of formalities required to place the goods under a customs procedure or re-export and the cooperation concerning the coordination of controls in accordance with Article 47(1) of Regulation (EU) No 952/2013; - (db) allowing any other automated data transfer between customs authorities and the relevant partner competent authorities required by Union legislation referred to in the Annex - 23.
-For each of the Union non-customs formalities listed in the Annex, EU CSW-CERTEX shall provide for the following: - (a) aligning customs and non-customs terminology where possible, and identifying the customs procedures or re-export for which the supporting documents can be used based on the administrative decisions of the partner competent authority indicated in the supporting documents; - (b) converting, where necessary, the format of data required to fulfil the relevant Union non-customs formalities listed in the Annex into data compatible with the customs declaration or re-export declaration and vice versa without changing their content. - 34.
-The Commission is empowered to adopt delegated acts in accordance with Article 21 specifying the data elements to be exchanged through EU CSW-CERTEX in accordance with paragraph 1 of this Article. - 45.
+- (b) converting, where necessary, the format of data required to fulfil the relevant Union non-customs formalities listed in the Annex into data compatible with the customs declaration or re-export declaration or temporary storage declaration and vice versa without changing their content. - The Commission is empowered to adopt delegated acts in accordance with Article specifying the data elements to be exchanged through EU CSW-CERTEX in accordance with paragraph 1 of this Article. - 4.
 The Commission shall, by means of implementing acts, adopt specific rules for the information exchange referred to in paragraphs 1 and 2, including, where appropriate, any specific rules to ensure the protection of personal data.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 22(2).